President Donald Trump-Triumph, The Insult Comic Dog Inauguration Roast [Video]

 Triumph explained that Trump was sworn in on Friday and would be moving into the White House on Monday, “continuing his long tradition of evicting black families.”

 Surveying the crowd, Triumph observed that the mass of humanity looked like the result of a Walmart vomiting, “nothing but Roseannes and Fieris as far as the eye can see.”
-The dog comic stated that, with all the senior citizens present, he hadn’t seen so much white hair since he saw “Madonna getting out of a limo without panties.”
+The dog comic stated that with all the senior citizens present, he hadn’t seen so much white hair since he saw “Madonna getting out of a limo without panties.”

-Discussing the tight security presence in Washington on Friday, Triumph offered that it takes many personnel to make sure that First Lady Melania doesn’t run away.
+Discussing the tight security presence in Washington on Friday, Triumph offered that it takes many people to make sure that First Lady Melania doesn’t run away.
 The dog then attempted to sell joke tickets to the “antisemitic section” of the audience, teasing potential customers with a possible upgrade to the “anti-Muslim” section.

 Speaking with a man that identified himself as a “Latino for Trump,” Triumph spoke to him in Spanish, asking “What the **** is wrong with you?”
 Then, with another man, the dog puppet joked that he had a lot in common with President Trump, in that both have hands up their rear ends.
 Thankfully, Triumph noted, the hand up his rear end wasn’t Russian President Vladimir Putin’s.